ClearBlade/socket-listener-adapter/readme.md

   * {__TOPIC ROOT__}/{__PROTOCOL__}/{__LISTENER PORT__}/incoming-data

 ## ClearBlade Platform Dependencies
-The Septentrio GNSS adapter was constructed to provide the ability to communicate with a _System_ defined in a ClearBlade Platform instance.
+The __socket-listener-adapter__ adapter was constructed to provide the ability to communicate with a _System_ defined in a ClearBlade Platform instance.
 Therefore, the adapter requires a _System_ to have been created within a ClearBlade Platform instance.

 Once a System has been created, artifacts must be defined within the ClearBlade Platform system to allow the adapters to function properly.
 At a minimum:

   * A device needs to be created in the Auth --> Devices collection.
-The device will represent the adapter, or more importantly, the Septentrio GNSS receiver or the gateway on which the adapter is executing.
+The device will represent the adapter, or more importantly, the __socket-listener-adapter__ or the gateway on which the adapter is executing.
 The _name_ and _active key_ values specified in the Auth --> Devices collection will be used by the adapter to authenticate to the ClearBlade Platform or ClearBlade Edge.
-  * An adapter configuration data collection needs to be created in the ClearBlade Platform _system_ and populated with the data appropriate to the Septentrio GNSS receiver installation.
+  * An adapter configuration data collection needs to be created in the ClearBlade Platform _system_ and populated with the data appropriate to the __socket-listener-adapter__ installation.
 The schema of the data collection should be as follows:

 | Column Name      | Column Datatype |